 ‘This juggler would think to charm my judgment, as mine eyes, obtruding false rules pranked in reason’s garb.’
 Milton

 Their writings seem to be, primarily, part of a socio-political viewpoint and campaign to ban ECT; the scientific ‘garb’ being secondary.
 Thus, publication in an obscure low-ranked journal is not disadvantageous.
 Rather, their paper is linked to social media, and action groups, and leveraged with publicity in the media.
-Those sorts of followers — the troops for whom they have been ‘banging the drum’ — will be heartened by a scientific paper, no matter how spurious its credibility.
+Those sorts of followers — the troops for whom they have been, in their own words, ‘banging the drum’ — will be heartened by a scientific paper, no matter how spurious its content and how dubious its credibility.

 As Milton phrased it so delightfully ‘obtruding false rules pranked in reason’s garb’.

-As I said above, if they wish to be given a placebo when they arrive in emergency department following their heart attack, or the psychiatric unit with delusional depression, then that is their choice — but to have ECT ‘banned’ and thus deprive others of their choices is a bit autocratic.
+As I said above, if they wish to be given a placebo when they arrive in emergency department following their heart attack, or the psychiatric unit with delusional depression, then that is their choice — but to have ECT ‘banned’ and thus deprive others of their choices is verging on autocratic ultracrepidarianism.

 Readers will by now appreciate why I see Read et al. as less-than-straightforward disputants, and as one-eyed armchair critics.
 For 20 years and more they have been writing about ECT (in their own words, ‘banging the drum’), they have not participated in any original research about ECT; but they have paid insufficient regarded to research done by others which does not fit their obviously preconceived view.